django-crispy-forms/django-crispy-forms/README.rst

 * A filter named ``|crispy`` that will render elegant div based forms.
 Think of it as the built-in methods: ``as_table``, ``as_ul`` and ``as_p``.
 You cannot tune up the output, but it is easy to start using it.
 * A tag named ``{% crispy %}`` that will render a form based on your configuration and specific layout setup.
 This gives you amazing power without much hassle, helping you save tons of time.

-Django-crispy-forms 1.1.0 has built-in support for two different CSS frameworks, known as template packs within django-crispy-forms:

-* `bootstrap`_ The default template pack.
-The popular simple and flexible HTML, CSS, and Javascript for user interfaces from Twitter.
-* `Uni-form`_ Nice looking, well structured, highly customizable, accessible and usable forms.

-But you can create a template pack for your own CSS framework and submit it. `see the docs`_ for more information.
-You can easily switch between both using ``CRISPY_TEMPLATE_PACK`` setting variable, setting it to ``bootstrap`` or ``uni_form``.
+Django-crispy-forms supports several frontend frameworks, such as Twitter `Bootstrap`_ (versions 2 and 3), `Uni-form`_ and Foundation.
+You can also easily adapt your custom company's one, creating your own, `see the docs`_ for more information.
+You can easily switch among them using ``CRISPY_TEMPLATE_PACK`` setting variable.

 .. _`Uni-form`: http://sprawsm.com/uni-form
 .. _`Bootstrap`: http://twitter.github.com/bootstrap/index.html